bteisman/Arduino-Wii-Nunchuk-Mouse/README.md

   2. Check port of current Arduino and update port variable in python file (dashes in code to help find section)
   3. Change range of computer screen if necessary in python file (dashes in code to help find section)
   4. Locate where files were downloaded in terminal and type python nunchuk.py to get started
+  5. Select sensitivity
-  5. May be beneficial to change center of nunchuk based off individual nunchuk (dashes in code to help find section)
+  6. May be beneficial to change center of nunchuk based off individual nunchuk (dashes in code to help find section)

 For any comments, bugs, or questions, contact me on my github page.